Table of Contents

 What Is Black Tar Heroin?

 Black tar heroin is a less pure form of heroin that’s just as strong.
-It gets its name from its dark, sticky appearance, similar to roofing tar or hard, black candle wax.
-The dark color is the result of processing methods that leave behind impurities.
-Despite its name, black tar heroin can also be dark orange or dark brown in appearance.
+This type of heroin gets its name from its dark, sticky appearance, similar to roofing tar or hard, black candle wax.
+The appearance and consistency of black tar heroin results from the illicit processing methods that leave behind impurities.
+Despite its name, black tar heroin can also be dark orange or brown in appearance.
+In contrast, white heroin is heavily processed to purify the drug and improve its quality.

-Once dissolved, heroin can be injected into the skin, smoked, or snorted.
-It has a strong vinegary smell and bitter taste.
-Users report feeling an initial “rush” or high, followed by several hours of drowsiness and mental clouding.
-Black tar heroin symptoms last for around 5-8 hours per dose.
+People who abuse black tar heroin often report feeling an initial “rush” or high, followed by several hours of drowsiness and mental clouding.
+In general, black tar heroin symptoms last for around 5-8 hours per dose.

 Drug dealers may cut black tar heroin with additives like sugar or powdered milk to increase profits.
-This makes the potency unpredictable and raises the risk of overdose.
-One study found that black tar heroin users were at higher risk for wound botulism, which can lead to breathing difficulties, muscle weakness, and be fatal.
+As a result, the potency of the drug is unpredictable and raises the risk of overdose.
+One study also found that black tar heroin users were at higher risk for wound botulism, which can lead to breathing difficulties and muscle weakness.
+Unfortunately, these side effects can lead to severe bodily harm and death.

 What Other Forms Does Heroin Come In?